 Contemporary Medical Acupuncture

+McMaster University teaches Contemporary Medical Acupuncture as an advanced evidence-based and neurofunctional approach to treating pain and movement dysfunction using acupuncture.
+In this intervention, a thorough history and functional movement assessment is first completed.
+Then, selected acupuncture points are based on the target muscles, nerves, and joints.
 The needles are gently stimulated with electrical current to further stimulate the area of the issue.
 Neurofunctional Acupuncture is integrated with other therapeutic interventions provided by our therapists.
-Acupuncture is effective in treating a variety of conditions such as Headaches, back and neck pain, tennis/golfer’s elbow, rotator cuff injuries, ankle injuries.
+Acupuncture is effective in treating a variety of conditions such as headaches, back and neck pain, tennis/golfer’s elbow, rotator cuff injuries, ankle injuries.